kenarwong/dotnet-k8s-stack/README.md

 #### Azure

-To begin on Azure, you will need a [subscription](https://azure.microsoft.com) and sufficient privileges to create several [service principals](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object).
+To begin on Azure, you will need a [subscription][azure-site] and sufficient privileges to create several [service principals](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object).
 The project uses a total of 3 service principals with different roles and responsibilities.
 Separating the service principals in this manner satisfies the principle of least privilege.

 1. The first service principal will require a Contributor role to the subscription.
 This service principal will only be used to provision infrastructure resources during deployment to Azure.
 To create this service principal with Azure CLI:
 ```sh